Recent Posts

 At any given time, one out of every five teenagers is experiencing major depression.
 If you are a parent to an adolescent or teenager, you are likely familiar with the moodiness inherent to this age group.
 Mood swings are common, as teens are experiencing a vast array of hormonal changes within a short time span.
 Yet, some parents attribute early signs of depression to this moodiness, and thus miss the opportunity to help support, and even prevent their child from developing depression.
 If your child is showing early signs of depression, or you simply want to be proactive, there are ways to support your teenager that could have a big impact and even prevent the development of depression.
 Here are some tips on how to prevent the onset of depression in your teen or child’s life.

-1. Promote Overall Health
+1. Promote overall health

 Also, if your teenager has a smart phone/computer/tablet/etc., it may be advisable to limit their screen time, as numerous studies show a strong correlation between screen time and depression.
 Moderating your own time behind a screen is also a way to help encourage healthy habits around technology for your teen.